Sonic the Hedgehog (16-bit)/Development

 An interesting aside is that while visually the Green Hill Zone is slightly different from the final version of the level, elements such as the purple flowers and the strikingly close water/sky shades of blue in this build did make their way in the finished version.
 The flowers make an appearance in the final moments of the game after the player has fought the final boss, while the similar shades of blue in the sky and water appear in the title screen.

 The following is a collection of images published in a variety of sources used to advertise Sonic the Hedgehog and to comment on its progress.
-Though it is unknown at what point these shots were taken during the development process, each come from a point before the final release.
+Many of these screenshots can be sourced from the dumped prototype, though a few screenshots may have come from earlier/later builds before the final release.

 Green Hill Zone